Gradient bounds for a widely degenerate orthotropic parabolic equation: Appendix

 is increasing and, moreover, $\phi(0)={\displaystyle \frac{\varepsilon^{2}}{12}}$ and $\phi(\varepsilon)={\displaystyle \frac{\varepsilon^{2}}{6}}$.\foreignlanguage{british}{ We have thus obtained the first inequality in (\ref{eq:C1 convergence}) for every $s\geq0$.}\\ \foreignlanguage{british}{$ $}The second inequality in\foreignlanguage{british}{ (\ref{eq:C1 convergence}) }follows by a similar argument.
 We leave the details to the reader.\foreignlanguage{british}{\end{proof}}

 \selectlanguage{british} \begin{singlespace} {}

+\textbf{Acknowledgments. }The author would like to thank the reviewers for their valuable comments, which helped to improve this work. {}

-\textbf{Acknowledgments. }The author is a member of the GNAMPA group of INdAM, which partially supported his research through the INdAM--GNAMPA 2025 Project ``Regolarità ed esistenza per operatori anisotropi'' (CUP E5324001950001).
+\textbf{Funding.} The author is a member of the GNAMPA group of INdAM, which partially supported his research through the INdAM--GNAMPA 2026 Project ``Esistenza e regolarità per soluzioni di equazioni ellittiche e paraboliche anisotrope'' (CUP E53C25002010001).
 The author also acknowledges financial support from the IADE\_CITTI\_2020 Project ``Intersectorial applications of differential equations'' (CUP J34I20000980006). {}

 \textbf{Data availability.} Not applicable. \end{singlespace}

 \begin{singlespace}

 \lyxaddress{ \textbf{$\quad$}} \end{singlespace}